astrskai/astrsk-ai-docs/docs/card/character-card.md

 Each variable can be added to text fields by just clicking the variable while the cursor is in a text field.

 ![Variables Panel](./images/variables-panel.png)
-*[Image placeholder: Shows the variables panel where a user can add custom key-value pairs.]*